airpair/the-essence-of-spring-data-neo4j-4/post.md

 ```

 Again, this entity is backed by a Node, indicated by the `@NodeEntity`.
-The `Long id` serves as the node id.

 An ingredient has a relationship to a category, indicated here as
 ```java
 @Relationship(type = "HAS_CATEGORY", direction = "OUTGOING")